ZZP12/CS7280_Network_Science/M2L05_Network_Paths_Clustering_and_The_Small_World_Property/M2L05_Network_Paths_Clustering_and_The_Small_World_Property.md

 ![M2L05_Fig01](imgs/M2L05_Fig01.jpeg)

-If the degree of node-i is one or zero, the clustering coefficient is not well-defined.
+If the degree of node-i is one or zero, the clustering coefficient is _not well-defined_.

 The visualization at the left shows three examples in which node-i is the purple node.
 As you see, the clustering coefficient quantifies the extent to which node-i and its direct neighbors form an interconnected cluster.
-If they form a clique the clustering coefficient is maximized (one) – while if they form a star topology with node-i at the center the clustering coefficient is minimized (zero).
+If they form a __clique__ the clustering coefficient is maximized (one) – while if they form a __star topology__ with node-i at the center the clustering coefficient is minimized (zero).

 We often want to describe the clustering coefficient not only of one node in the network – but of all nodes.
 One way to do so is with the plot at the right.